Playstation audiophile CD player

 The consensus is that these early Playstations contain a higher quality DAC than you find in most CD players and they do sound better than the CD players you’re likely to find at a big-box consumer electronics store.
 But the Playstations don’t sound better than true audiophile equipment that costs thousands of dollars.
 Some people even claim that a Sega Dreamcast sounds better than an early Playstation.

 Some people go out of their way to stress the rarity of the SCPH-1001 and/or SCPH-1002 in Ebay listings.
 They are anything but rare.
-Sony sold more than 100 million PS1 consoles, and while the majority of them may have been later cost-reduced models, there’s never any shortage of them at a reasonable price.
+Sony sold more than 102 million PS1 consoles total, and that included 800,000 units in North America between September and December 1995, all of which would have been SCPH-1001 models.
+None of the models of the Playstation are especially difficult to find.

 But if nothing else, it’s a curiosity and it adds to the mystique of these early Playstation models, kind of like an Atari Heavy Sixer or silver label Commodore 64, but at a lower price.